15122006yemi/My-first-project-/README.md

 - `linked_list.c` — contains the full C source code
 ---

+•version 1:-
-# 📝 To-Do List in C
+📝 To-Do List in C

 This is my second project — a simple console-based To-Do List written in C using linked lists.